tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 # Conclusion
 To briefly conclude the project, we have successfully ported the core functionalities of LibVMI into the tiny OS on Xen, Mini-OS.
 By customizing the XSM policy specifications and Xenstore permissions, a guest VM has been granted with permissions to introspect other guest VM via VMI technique.
 By customizing and cross compiling static libraries into Mini-OS, we have built LibVMI in a tiny OS, enabling a tiny VM to introspect both Linux and Windows guest VM.
-Evaluations show the code size is reduced by more than 50% and performance is improved by more than 30% compared to VMI operations on Dom0 of Xen.
+Evaluations show the code size is reduced by more than 50% and performance is improved by more than 30% compared to VMI operations on Dom0 of hypervisor.

 # Future Directions